Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 Blood pressure measurement technique

 How to measure blood pressure correctly?
-Various devices are used to measure blood pressure in the arterial bed.
-The doctor measures the pressure either nurse...
-The patient can also take measurements on their own using an automatic blood pressure monitor.
+To measure blood pressure levels in the arterial bed, various devices.
+The doctor measures your blood pressure or nurse.
+The patient can also take the measurement independently using an automatic tonometer.

-The patient should be in a sitting position, with an arm raised to the level of the heart, in a relaxed state.
-A few minutes before the measurement, the intake of coffee or tea, sympathomimetics, physical activity is excluded.
+The patient should be in a sitting position, with his arm raised to the level of his heart, in a relaxed state.
+Avoid taking coffee or tea, sympathomimetics, or physical activity a few minutes before measurement.

-A special cuff is applied to the arm so that its lower edge is 2 cm higher elbow joint...
+A special cuff is placed on the arm so that its lower edge is 2 cm higher elbow joint.
 Cuffs come in different sizes!
-Obese people need to measure blood pressure only with a 20 * 42cm cuff. or 16 * 38cm.
+Obese people need to measure their blood pressure only with a 20*42cm cuff. or 16*38cm.

-With the help of a special rubber bulb, air is injected until the pulse on the radial artery is no longer registered.
-Then air slowly descends.
-Using a phonendoscope, you need to register Korotkov's tones.
-When the first tone is heard, the SBP is recorded, and when the last - the DBP level.
+Using a special rubber bulb, air is pumped until the pulse on the radial artery ceases to be recorded.
+Then the air slowly descends.
+Using a phonendoscope, you need to register Korotkoff sounds.
+When the first tone is heard, the SBP is recorded, and when the last tone is heard, the DBP level is recorded.
 The measurement is carried out twice.
-In the future, the pressure is determined on the hand on which the most was recorded.
+Subsequently, the pressure is determined on the arm on which the highest was recorded.

 Self-monitoring of blood pressure is actively used, which helps to establish dynamic changes in pressure levels.
-Often, in combination with it, it is recommended to carry out ABPM.
+ABPM is often recommended in combination with it.

-ABPM is a 24-hour monitoring of a patient's blood pressure.
+ABPM is 24-hour monitoring of a patient's blood pressure.

-1. Suspicions that the pressure rises at the sight of a doctor (psychological factor);
+1. Suspicions that blood pressure rises when you see a doctor (psychological factor);

 2. The presence of damage to the heart, kidneys or other organs without a clear increase in blood pressure;

-3. If blood pressure fluctuates in its values after several visits to the doctor;
+3. If blood pressure fluctuates during several visits to the doctor;

-4. With a decrease in blood pressure during the change from horizontal to vertical (standing);
+4. When blood pressure decreases during a change from a horizontal to a vertical position (standing);

 5. With a significant drop in blood pressure during sleep in the daytime;

-By using the sphygmogram and shoulder pressure measurements, central BP can be calculated.
-To begin with, a collection of complaints and anamnesis of life, disease is carried out.
-Then the height and body weight are measured in order to calculate the patient's body mass index.
+By using sphygmogram results and brachial pressure measurements, central BP levels can be calculated.
+To begin with, complaints and anamnesis of life and illness are collected.
+Height and weight are then measured to calculate the patient's body mass index.

 Diagnosis of pathology

 1. Normalization of nutrition.
-Increasing the amount of food vegetable origin, reducing the amount of salt intake to 5 g per day, limiting the intake of fatty foods;
+Increasing the amount of food plant origin, reducing the amount of salt intake to 5 g per day, limiting the intake of fatty foods;

 2. Exclusion of alcoholic beverages;